 - To undertake a suite of capacity building and knowledge sharing activities to provide a space for a new generation of researchers and practitioners to take root and deliver on the planned paradigm shift.

-- To support policy innovation through grant commissioning of new research and pilot projects on horizontal and vertical inequalities in the case study of MENA countries.
+- To support policy innovation through grant commissioning of new research and pilot projects on horizontal and vertical inequalities in the MENA countries.

 Our Network is an opportunity structure for a four-year iterative and holistic programme of work operating at three key levels:

 - Setting a new research agenda and advancing scholarship on social protection and conflict prevention in MENA;